PREAMBLE AND SUMMARY

 2.5.
 ORGANIZATIONS INVOLVED IN OPERATION OF NPPs

-The state enterprise Russian State Concern for Generation of Electric and Thermal Power at Nuclear Power Plants (Rosenergoatom) was founded in 1992.
+Rosenergoatom was founded in 1992.
 Until 2002, Rosenergoatom carried out centralized state management for eight of the nine Russian NPPs.
 From 1 April 2002, Rosenergoatom was transformed into a generating company with a common rate.
-Ten NPPs were joined to it as junior branches, including Leningrad NPP and Volgodonsk NPP, both of which were commissioned in December 2001.
+Ten NPPs were joined to it as junior branches, including the Leningrad NPP and Volgodonsk NPP, both of which were commissioned in December 2001.

 All NPPs combined have 35 energy units with a total rated power of 27.9 GW(e).
 According to Russian federal laws in the area of atomic energy, Rosenergoatom performs the functions of the NPP operating utility and bears complete responsibility for maintaining nuclear and radiological safety at all stages of NPP operation, including measures on the elimination of the consequences of nuclear accidents.
 The ultimate goal of Rosenergoatom activities is to ensure the safe operation of Russian NPPs.

 Rosenergoatom is entrusted to perform the main functions listed below.

 Ensuring the safe operation of online NPPs, namely the following:

 Development and implementation of NPP safety culture;

 Performance of continuous surveillance over NPP safety;

-Collection and analysis of the information on NPP accidents, equipment failures and human error for the development of corrective measures;
+Collection and analysis of information on NPP accidents, equipment failures and human error for the development of corrective measures;

 Management of physical protection and fire prevention at NPPs;

 Development and management of emergency preparedness plans.

 Support of NPP operations, including the following:

 Providing NPPs with necessary material and technical resources;

 Development and performance control for the measures aimed at enhancement of NPP reliability, quality and safe operation;